 Medical literature provides a growing data base suggesting that the practice of Tai-Chi Chi-Kung can contribute significantly to the overall improvement of health, and thus to the positive development of the individual.

 For example, medical research findings indicate that the practice of Tai-Chi and Chi-Kung facilitates the improvement of physical and mental health.
-A recent review of scientific literature shows positive outcomes for bone density, cardiopulmonary function, falls and related risk factors, immune function, among others.
+A comprehensive review of scientific literature shows positive outcomes for bone density, cardiopulmonary function, falls and related risk factors, immune function, among others.
+A recent review of medical literature indicates additional findings of health benefits of Chi-Kung.